-Existing situation: Current challenges: Traditional settlement area.
+Existing situation: Current challenges: Existing situation: Traditional settlement area.
 The FA is predominantly rural and underdeveloped with relatively low-density residential areas.
 Largest of the four functional areas and houses majority of the city's population.
 The FA falls under the GEVDI.
 The area is characterised by high poverty rates.
 High concentrations and growth of population living in disadvantaged/marginalised areas.
 High unemployment rate, thus, dependency on government grants.
 High demand for housing due to high population growth is resulting loss of high-potential agricultural land.
 The number of agricultural job losses is on the rise due to a decline in the number of farming entities.
 Underdeveloped and underserviced.
 Lack of health facilities.
-Backlogs for the construction and upgrading of roads.
 Scattered settlement pattern inefficient for the provision of viable transport system.
 Lack of integrated public transport and poor pedestrian infrastructure.
 Undulating topographical constraints.
-Division of responsibility over management, administration and allocation affecting management of the area.
+Backlogs for the constr Scattered settlement transport system.
+Lack of integrated public